DragosGeornoiu/refactoring/SupermarketReceipt-Refactoring-Kata/README.md

 the same.
 However the layout should be html.
 You don't have to worry about the HTML template - a designer will care of that - but we do need someone to keep duplication between the reports to a bare minimum.

+## Notes during work on solution

+## Tests

+The first step of Supermarket Receipt Kata needs to look through the statement, the cond and write tests which will cover as much of the possible scenarios and code as possible.
+Doing this will allow us to refactor the code afterwards with the assurance that we have the tests to rely on.

+Looking through the classes and statements we can observe that it's not that easy to determine the flow of the application.
+I added some notes observed at first glance of strange flows, again at this point I am not trying to determine places that need to be refactored, I am just trying to understand the code at a level that allows me to write a good suite of unit tests.

+- The Teller seems to be the entry point, it holds a SupermarketCatalog and a mapping of offers from each product type.
+The SupermarketCatalog has to be passed to the Teller instance and the offers can be added afterwards using the addSpecialOffer method.
+- The Teller class also provide the checksOutArticlesFrom, which receives a ShoppingCart as parameter.
+The main idea here would be probably that the ShoppingCart is per client, but the SupermarketCatalog holds all the possible products available.
+This method does a lot, it adds to the receipt each product from the shopping cart (Product p, double quantity, double price, double totalPrice) and calls the handleOffers method from the ShoppingCart object, which mutates the receipt parameter.
+An entire mess in these classes.
+- The ShoppingCart also is quite hard to gasp.
+We discussed previously that it has a handleOffers method which generates the receipt I would like to say, but it just mutates the received receipt.
+  Besides, that it holds the items as ProductQuantity and map of productQuantities representing each product and the quantity it has.
+Each time a product is added, a ProductQuantity is added with the product and the number of times it is bought, and at product to quantity mapping is increased, this behavior would mean that it would be allowed to add a product "test" with a quantity of 2 and afterwards add a second time the product "test" with a quantity of 3.
+The items will held 2 entries of the 'test' product with one having quantity 2 and one having quantity 3, but the map holding the total quantities will hold the sum of all quantities, in this example 5.
+- ....

+##